open-telemetry/opentelemetry-ruby-contrib/instrumentation/CONTRIBUTING.md

 We are a community of volunteers with a shared goal of improving observability in Ruby applications.

-We welcome contributions from everyone, and we want to make sure that you have a great experience contributing to this project, as well as a positive impact on the Ruby community.
+We welcome contributions from everyone.
+We want to make sure that you have a great experience contributing to this project, as well as a positive impact on the Ruby community.

 We have limited capacity to maintain instrumentation libraries, so we ask that you commit to maintaining the instrumentation library you contribute.

-In addition to the requirements to maintain at least community member status, contributing an instrumentation to this project requires the following:
+In addition to the requirements to maintain at least [community member status](https://github.com/open-telemetry/community/blob/main/community-membership.md), contributing an instrumentation to this project requires the following:

 1. Responding to issues and pull requests
 2. Performing timely code reviews and responding to issues